projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

       acrn-kernel/

 The parent projectacrn folder is there because we'll also be creating a publishing area later in these steps.
-For API doc generation, we'll also need the acrn-kernel repo contents in a sibling folder to the acrn-hypervisor repo contents.
+For API documentation generation, we'll also need the acrn-kernel repo contents in a sibling folder to the acrn-hypervisor repo contents.

-It's best if the acrn-hypervisor folder is an ssh clone of your personal fork of the upstream project repos (though https clones work too):
+It's best if the acrn-hypervisor folder is an ssh clone of your personal fork of the upstream project repos (though ``https`` clones work too):

 #.
 Use your browser to visit https://github.com/projectacrn and do a
    fork of the **acrn-hypervisor** repo to your personal GitHub account.)